learn-co-curriculum/dsc-introduction-to-sampling/README.md

 ## Summary

 We've begun to investigate and think about how we can gain knowledge about a population using sampling techniques.
 From there, we further explored how the estimates provided by samples can themselves be analyzed as a mathematical distribution.
 These observations serve as the intuition behind confidence intervals.
-In future sections, we'll talk about point estimators (including parameters other then the mean such as standard deviation) and confidence intervals in more detail!
+In future sections, we'll talk about point estimators (including parameters other than the mean such as standard deviation) and confidence intervals in more detail!